jharini/booknotes/system-design/system-design-interview/chapter23/README.md

  * Client-side handling - front-end can disable the book button once clicked.
 If a user disabled javascript, however, they won't see the button becoming grayed out.
  * Idemptent API - Add an idempotency key to the API, which enables a user to execute an action once, regardless of how many times the endpoint is invoked:
 ![idempotency](images/idempotency.png)
+An API call is idempotent if it produces the same result no matter how many times it is called.
+Here, reservation_id is idempotency key to avoid the double-reservation issue.

 Here's how this flow works:
  * A reservation order is generated once you're in the process of filling in your details and making a booking.
 The reservation order is generated using a globally unique identifier.